 The Clan Directors would recommend that you first look at other successful clan tournaments.
 These include the Conquerors' Cup, Conquerors' Cup 2, Clan Directors' Random Suicide Tournament, and Newcomers' Cup.
 Of course, there are many others and most can be found, if they are finished, in the Completed Challenges section of the Clan Forum.
 Most of these tournaments are still “stickied” and will appear at the top of the first page of the Completed Challenges section.
 These completed tournaments will give you helpful information regarding what rules, policies, game setups, and other issues you should consider when setting up your tournament.

 What do I do once I have an outline for my clan tournament?

-The Clan Directors strongly recommend that you come to one of us first to discuss your proposed tournament.
+The Clan Directors strongly recommend that you contact the Clan Tournament Director (Lindax) first to discuss your proposed tournament.
 For the most part there are not going to be any really strict guidelines to follow for your clan tournament.
 The reason for this is that we want to encourage unique, new, and fun ideas.
 A strict tournament policy might stifle creative ideas, a result that no one wants.

-Providing your idea along with a rough outline of the proposed policies and rules for your tournament will give the Clan Directors an opportunity to guide you through possible issues that your tournament might pose.
+Providing your idea along with a rough outline of the proposed policies and rules for your tournament will give the Clan Tournament Director an opportunity to guide you through possible issues that your tournament might pose.
 It is also advised that you provide this information prior to posting in public.
-There are quite a few tournaments that were nearly derailed because certain things were promised prior to receiving approval from the Clan Directors.
+There are quite a few tournaments that were nearly derailed because certain things were promised prior to receiving approval from the Clan Tournament Director.
 This causes friction and will make it difficult for you to manage your tournament as it proceeds.

 What are some things I should consider when preparing the outline for my clan tournament?